-For a guy who coached fewer than 300 games in the NHL, Doug MacLean sure made the most of them.
+For a guy who coached fewer than 300 NHL games, Doug MacLean sure made the most of them.

-Everyone knows MacLean was the man behind the bench for the Florida Panthers during their surprise (miracle?) run to the 1996 Stanley Cup Final.
+Most fans remember MacLean as the man behind the bench for the Florida Panthers during their surprise — some might say miracle — run to the 1996 Stanley Cup Final.

 I know I sure do.
-As a massive Mario Lemieux fan back then, I loathed watching the fiery MacLean and his scrappy group of overachieving veterans (Looking at you, Dave Lowry and Scott Mellanby) and teenagers (Hi there, Ed Jovanovsk and Radek Dvorak) upset my heavily favoured Penguins in seven games in that spring’s Eastern Conference Final.
+As a big Mario Lemieux fan at the time, I loathed watching the pugnacious MacLean and his scrappy group of overachieving veterans (looking at you, Dave Lowry) and teenagers (Hi there, Ed Jovanovski) upset my heavily favoured Penguins in seven games in that spring’s Eastern Conference Final.

-So off to hockey-reference.com I went, and I could not believe the names on MacLean's all-star rosters, especially that '97 squad.
+So off to hockey-reference.com I went, and I could not believe the other names on MacLean’s All-Star rosters, especially in 1997.

-Check out these names: Gretzky, Lemieux, Messier, Lindros, Bourque, Coffey, Leetch, Stevens, Alfredsson, Hawerchuk and Oates.
+Check out these names: Wayne Gretzky, Mario Lemieux, Mark Messier, Eric Lindros, Ray Bourque, Paul Coffey, Brian Leetch, Scott Stevens, Daniel Alfredsson, Dale Hawerchuk and Adam Oates.

-His goaltenders weren't too bad either: Hasek, Brodeur and Vanbiesbrouck.
+His goaltenders that year weren’t too bad either: Dominik Hasek, Martin Brodeur and John Vanbiesbrouck.

-That's 21 Art Ross Trophies, 18 Hart Trophies, 10 Norris Tophies, 11 Vezina Trophies and 26 Stanley Cups, for those of you counting.
+For those of you counting that’s a combined 21 Art Ross Trophies, 18 Hart Trophies, 10 Norris Trophies, 11 Vezina Trophies and 26 Stanley Cups.

-With a front row seat to so many legends, and two of the most famous goals in NHL All-Star game history (Bourque's game-winner in Boston and Owen Nolan's called shot on Hasek), I recently chatted with MacLean to pick his memory...
+With a front row seat to so many legends, and two of the most famous goals in NHL All-Star game history (Bourque’s game-winner in Boston in ’96 and Owen Nolan’s called shot on Hasek the following year in San Jose), I recently called up MacLean to pick his memory…

-Here are the highlights from our 30-minute chat about his two stints behind the all-star bench.
+Here are some highlights from our chat about his two memorable stints behind incredible NHL All-Star benches.

 In the fall of 1995, MacLean was a rookie NHL head coach with the Florida Panthers.
-With one game left before the NHL's Christmas break, MacLean's Panthers -- then a third-year franchise -- found themselves atop the Eastern Conference with a 24-8-2 record.
-With one more win, MacLean would secure the right to coach the Eastern Conference at that year's all-star game in Boston...
+With one game left before the NHL’s Christmas break, MacLean’s Panthers — then a third-year franchise — found itself atop the Eastern Conference with a 24-8-2 record.
+With one more win, MacLean would secure the right to coach the Eastern Conference at that year’s All-Star Game in Boston…

 MacLean: I never really thought about it until the night of the last game before the break.
 We were sort of fluctuating and the standings were tight, I think.
 I know it came down to the final game and if we won that game, I was going to coach.

 It was a game against New Jersey at home.
-Jacques Lemarie was coaching NJ at the time.
-They had a pretty good team and we won that game at home 2-1.
+Jacques Lemarie was coaching New Jersey at the time.
+They had a pretty good team and we won that game at home, 2-1.

-I never really thought much about it during the game, but after the game, they said, 'first star: Eastern Conference All-Star coach' on the big screen so it sort of hit me then.
+I never really thought much about it during the game, but after the game, they said, ‘First star: Eastern Conference All-Star coach,’ on the big screen so it sort of hit me then.
 My parents happened to be at the game so it was kinda cool.
-I never really thought much about that leading up to it, but it was sort of cool after it happened.

-The 1996 NHL All-Star Game was scheduled to take place at the Fleet Center (called TD Garden now) in Boston, on Jan 20.
+The 1996 NHL All-Star Game was scheduled to take place at the Fleet Center (now TD Garden) in Boston, on Jan 20.
 It was originally scheduled to take place in 1995, but the 1994-95 lockout led to its postponement.
-MacLean's Eastern Conference squad won the game 6-5 thanks to Ray Bourque's game-winner with 37 seconds left in the third period.
-It's considered by many to be one of the best and most competitive All-Star games of the past 25 years.
+MacLean’s Eastern Conference squad won the game 6-5 thanks to Ray Bourque’s game-winner with 37 seconds left in the third period.
+It’s considered by many to be one of the best and most competitive All-Star games of the past 25 years.

 You get the itinerary and the team roster, so you have a little fun putting together the lines.
 I then looked at the roster and said, “Oh my God, look at the talent.”